How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 "At first, we were only planning on having a baby,

-It was a great idea to have family photos taken.
+It was a great idea to have our family photos taken.
 I'm still moved when I look at them now."
 (Ms. M, 29 years old)

 5. Album production (58%)